Agastya9799/AWS-EC2-Nginx/README.md

 ## Step-7:
 In advanced details leave all the options but in user data you need to give some commands to it.
 After select the launch instance option that will create your EC2 instance within seconds.
 You can the code in the below image.

-You can see that your EC2 instance state is “Running”.
+You can see that your EC2 instance state is __“Running”__.

 ## Step-8:
 After creating an EC2 instance, now you need to create a load balancer.
-Firstly, you need to select “Load Balancers” option which is on the left side and you can see the load balancers content box.
-There you need to select the “Create load balancer” option.
+Firstly, you need to select __“Load Balancers”__ option which is on the left side and you can see the load balancers content box.
+There you need to select the __“Create load balancer”__ option.

 ## Step-9:
 Now you need to select the Application Load Balancer (ALB) because here you will deal with the HTTP and HTTPS traffic, and it is the best option also.
-Then select the “create” option.
+Then select the __“create”__ option.

 ## Step-10:
 In Basic Configuration, you need to give your load balancer name.
-You need to select the scheme type as “Internet-facing” and the IP address type as “IPv4”.
+You need to select the scheme type as __“Internet-facing”__ and the IP address type as __“IPv4”__.

 ## Step-11:
 In network mapping leave the VPC as default and select the Availability Zones at least 2 but here you need to select all three AZs.